 Extra payment for support services like 1-1 training.
 If you need help, it should be a quick search, email, or call away.
 You shouldn’t have to be forced into purchasing the highest tier package or worry about paying follow up invoices for support.

-Bonus flag: When group webinars are free, but anything personal costs money.
+Bonus red flag: When group webinars are free, but anything personal costs money.

 A ticketing system.
 Is there a worse feeling than when you have a problem and you know you are just a number in a sea of support requests?

 Wait times of 24 hours or more.
 Imagine having a question and knowing that you can’t fix it until the next day.
 Really?
-Workzone prides ourselves on 12 minute response times during business hours.
+Workzone prides ourselves on a 10 minute response times during business hours.

 What to look for…

 Tools with a 10,000ft view of all active projects to identify where projects are stuck.
 You will also be able to head off potential bottlenecks in a project’s life cycle.
 As projects are added, it becomes critical for a project manager or coordinator to look at their team’s work as a whole.

 The ability to organize and separate projects by departments/units/regions.
 Workzone calls this type of organization “Workspaces”.
 For example, an agency could use Workspaces to separate external clients.
 As an agency adds clients, keeping each client’s projects together keeps a team organized in a fast-paced environment.

 The ability to save recurring projects as templates.
 Gone are the days of copying/pasting the old project into a new one in Excel.
 Project templates will save a growing team time in the project creation phase.

 You can’t see the status of all projects at one time.
 Without being able to quickly assess the state of your projects or tasks, things will slip through the cracks.

 No separation or structure to organize clients or departments.
 Projects for one department are at risk to get mixed in with another department!